Diamond Terminology Glossary

 Bruise – An imperfection that breaks a diamond’s surface.
 Usually the result of the diamond hitting a hard surface.

-Carat – One carat equals 0.2 grams (200 miligrams).
-This is a measure of weight rather than size.
+Carat – One carat equals 0.2 grams (200 milligrams).
+This is a measure of weight rather than size (See: Carat weight vs. total carat weight).

 Cavity – A tiny opening that breaks a diamond’s surface.